Learn more about how we can help meet your needs!

 We provide up-to-date information related to the provision of evidence-informed and community-defined practices for mental health and substance use treatment with an emphasis on supporting the caregivers of individuals receiving care.
 Our virtual resource library will host comprehensive resources for families, system administrators, policymakers, clinical providers, and family-run leadership to ensure organizations understand that best practice includes engaging families as they support their children through the lifespan.
 The library will include training modules, toolkits, self-paced online courses and other materials and information that can help meet the needs of families.

-Peer Learning Communities (Coming Fall of 2021)
+Peer Learning Communities (Coming in 2022)

 Learning Communities (LC) are open to everyone and organized by community role.
 They consist of shared-interest listservs facilitated by subject matter experts.
 Members will have the opportunity to connect with peers to share challenges, questions, ideas, resources, and tools to inspire breakthrough ideas, new knowledge, and new practices.